-In the 19th century, Kansas was a bloody place, especially before the Civil War as “Free-Soilers” and slavery advocates “duked” it out for control of the new territory.
-Once Kansas declared itself with the Union and the Civil War began to rage, the bloody battles continued.
-After the Civil War, as pioneers began to head westward along the many trails through Kansas, murder and mayhem persisted as hardened men from the battlefields, grown used to the violence, continued their violent ways along the overland trails and in the many cow towns.
+In the 19th century, Kansas was a bloody place, especially before the Civil War, as “Free-Soilers” and slavery advocates “duked” it out for control of the new territory.
+Once Kansas declared itself with the Union and the Civil War began, the bloody battles continued.
+When the war was over, pioneers began to head westward along the many trails through Kansas; murder and mayhem persisted as hardened men from the battlefields, grown used to the violence, continued their violent ways along the overland trails in the many cow towns.
 If not accosted by road agents, travelers also had to be concerned about Indian attacks.
 Southeast Kansas, in particular, was known as a rough area.

-Though most of us know of Dodge City’s wicked ways, the deadly gunfight of the Daltons in Coffeyville, and the many outlaws and gunfighters who spent time in the Sunflower State, few aware of a family of mass murderers, living a supposed quiet life near the small town of Cherryvale.
+Though most of us know of Dodge City’s wicked ways, the deadly gunfight of the Daltons in Coffeyville, and the many outlaws and gunfighters who spent time in the Sunflower State, few are aware of a family of mass murderers, living a supposed quiet life near the small town of Cherryvale.

-Just after the Civil War ended the United States government moved the Osage Indians from Labette County in southeast Kansas to the “new” Indian Territory in what would later become the state of Oklahoma.
+Just after the Civil War ended, the United States government moved the Osage Indians from Labette County in southeast Kansas to the “new” Indian Territory in what would later become the state of Oklahoma.
 The “vacated” land was then made available to homesteaders, who, for the most part, were a group of hard-working pioneers farming the area’s softly rolling hills and windswept prairies.

 Keeping mostly to themselves, the Benders appeared to simply be struggling homesteaders who worked hard to earn their living like the other area pioneers.
-Immigrating from Germany, John Bender, Sr. was 60 years old when he arrived in the area; his wife about 55.
+Immigrating from Germany, John Bender, Sr. was 60 years old when he arrived in the area; his wife was about 55.
 Standing over six feet tall, John was a giant of a man who, because of his piercing black eyes set deeply under huge bushy brows, earned him the nickname of “old beetle-browed John.”
-His ruddy face, mostly covered by a heavy beard, sullen expression and long hair often led to him being described as a “wild and wooly looking man.”
+His ruddy face, mostly covered by a heavy beard, sullen expression, and long hair often led to him being described as a “wild and wooly-looking man.”

-Both John and his raw-boned wife spoke with such guttural accents that few people could understand them.
-Mrs. Bender, a heavyset woman, was so unfriendly and had such sinister eyes, that her neighbors began to call her a “she-devil.”
-To add to her fierce look, Ma Bender also claimed to be a “medium” who could speak with the “dead” and boiled herbs and roots that she declared could be used to cast charms or wicked spells.
+John and his raw-boned wife spoke with such guttural accents that few people could understand them.
+Mrs. Bender, a heavyset woman, was so unfriendly and had such sinister eyes that her neighbors began to call her a “she-devil.”
+To add to her fierce look, Ma Bender claimed to be a “medium” who could speak with the “dead” and boiled herbs and roots that she declared could be used to cast charms or wicked spells.
 Her husband and son were said to have feared her as she ran the household with an iron hand.

 Daughter Kate was the “friendliest” of the bunch, speaking good English with just a slight accent and bore cultivated social skills.
 A beautiful girl of about 23, she was quick to laugh and talk to strangers.
-She and her brother John often attended Sunday School at nearby Harmony Grove and were readily accepted in the community.
+She and her brother John often attended Sunday School nearby Harmony Grove and were readily accepted in the community.

 When neighboring communities started to make slanderous insinuations, the Osage Township called a meeting held at the Harmony Grove schoolhouse in March to see what, if anything, could be done.
 About 75 people attended the gathering, including both Bender men.

-Word of the gruesome murders spread fast and thousands of people flocked to the site, including news reporters from as far away as New York and Chicago.
-The Bender cabin was ripped apart by gruesome souvenir hunters, right down to the bloody bricks that lined the cellar.
+Word of the gruesome murders spread fast, and thousands of people flocked to the site, including news reporters from as far away as New York and Chicago.
+The Bender cabin was ripped apart by gruesome souvenir hunters right down to the bloody bricks that lined the cellar.
 Bit by bit, the story of the Benders was pieced together.

 The diggers were astounded to find what would become known as one of America’s first mass murder burial grounds as body after body was uncovered.
 Ten bodies were found in the Bender’s apple orchard, including Dr. York and the people he had been searching for – Mr. Loncher and his daughter, just seven or eight years old.

-More gruesomely, though the little girl’s body was found to have multiple injuries, none of them would have caused death and it was speculated that the poor lass may have been buried alive.
+More gruesomely, though the little girl’s body was found to have multiple injuries, none of them would have caused death, and it was speculated that the poor lass may have been buried alive.
 Of the discovery of her remains, the Kansas City Times reported:

-“The little girl was probably eight years of age, and had long, sunny hair, and some traces of beauty on a countenance that was not yet entirely disfigured by decay.
+“The little girl was probably eight years of age and had long, sunny hair and some traces of beauty on a countenance that was not yet entirely disfigured by decay.
 One arm was broken.
 The breastbone had been driven in.
-The right knee had been wrenched from its socket and the leg doubled up under the body.
+The right knee had been wrenched from its socket, and the leg doubled up under the body.
 Nothing like this sickening series of crimes had ever been recorded in the whole history of the country.”

 Other bodies found in the garden were those of Henry McKenzie’s mutilated remains, three men by the names of Ben Brown, W.F.
 McCrotty, and John Geary, as well as an unidentified male and female.
 Johnny Boyle’s body was found in the well.
-Dismembered parts of several other victims were also discovered, but, could never be identified.
+Dismembered parts of several other victims were also discovered but could never be identified.
 Four other bodies with crushed skulls and slit throats were also found outside the property in Drum Creek and on the surrounding prairie.